LCC-CIT/CS210-CourseMaterials/Labs/Lab05-AI-Coding/CS210_Lab05_Instructions_All.md

 ### Beta Version

-- Post the beta version of your Python file or a link to your Colab notebook in your team channel on Discord.
+- Post a zip file or GitHub link for the beta version of your project in your team channel on Discord.

 ### Code Review